simbo1905/root-objects/README.md

  1. We add a Java class entity for the join table but don't make it a public class.
  2. We don't let code directly manipulate the list of lineitems within a delivery.
   We ask the contract to do the work.
-The contract can create or remove a join entity and also update the list of lineitems withing the delivery.
+The contract can create or remove a join entity and also update the list of lineitems within the delivery.
  3. We add a `@PostLoad` to the contract that is run immediately after JPA has loaded a contract, its deliveries, its lineitems, and its join table entities from the db.
 In that method we can scan the list of join table entities